yoavram/PyDataSciBio/HW/HW1_automation.md

     - Keep the script running until interrupted.

 ## Submission
-Submit your completed script along with a short explanation of how you tested it.
-Include any relevant screenshots or logs that demonstrate the script working correctly.
+Submit your completed script along with a short explanation of how you tested it in a compressed Zip file to the course moodle page.